Kaela Berg

 Kaela Berg (born September 15, 1973) is an American politician serving in the Minnesota House of Representatives since 2021.
-A member of the Minnesota Democratic Farmer-Labor Party (DFL), Berg represents District 55B in the southern Twin Cities metropolitan area, which includes the city of Burnsville and parts of Dakota County, Minnesota.
+A member of the Minnesota Democratic Farmer-Labor Party (DFL), Berg represents District 55B in the city of Burnsville, in Dakota County.

 Early life, education and career

-Berg earned an associate degree from Ricks College (now Brigham Young University–Idaho).
+Berg attended Ricks College (now Brigham Young University–Idaho).

 Since 2003, Berg has been a flight attendant for Endeavor Air.
-Berg has also worked as a union organizer and representative.
+She has also worked as a union organizer and representative.
 She worked as a union steward for United Steelworkers and the Association of Flight Attendants, and as director of the Minnesota Fair Trade coalition.

-Berg was a delegate to the 2016 Democratic National Convention for Bernie Sanders, and was critical of Hillary Clinton, stating "she has blood on her hands."
+Berg was a delegate to the 2016 Democratic National Convention for Bernie Sanders, and was critical of Hillary Clinton, saying, "she has blood on her hands."
 Berg voted for Clinton after Sanders urged delegates to support Clinton to ensure Donald Trump would be defeated.

+In October 2025, Berg announced her candidacy for Minnesota's 2nd congressional district.

 Minnesota House of Representatives

 Berg was elected to the Minnesota House of Representatives in 2020 and was reelected in 2022.
 She first ran after one-term DFL incumbent Alice Mann announced she would not seek reelection.
-In the general election, Berg defeated former Republican state representative Roz Peterson, who represented the district prior to Mann.
-In 2020, Berg had her election results challenged, however the case was dismissed by a judge for failing to state a claim and a lack of subject-matter jurisdiction.
+In the general election, Berg defeated former Republican state representative Roz Peterson, who represented the district before Mann.
+In 2020, Berg had her election results challenged, but a judge dismissed the case for failing to state a claim and a lack of subject-matter jurisdiction.

 Berg is the vice chair of the Labor and Industry Finance and Policy Committee, and sits on the Education Policy and State and Local Government Finance and Policy Committees.
-Berg also serves as an assistant majority leader for the DFL House Caucus.
+She also serves as an assistant majority leader for the DFL House Caucus.

-Berg is a member of the Reproductive Freedom Caucus, and is pro-choice.
-In February of 2022 in response to high gas prices, Berg joined other DFL legislators advocating for a temporary repeal of the state gas tax.
+Berg is a member of the Reproductive Freedom Caucus and is pro-choice.
+In February 2022, in response to high gas prices, she joined other DFL legislators advocating for a temporary repeal of the state gas tax.